NNPDF/nnpdf/doc/sphinx/source/vp/custom_pipelines.rst

 where data is an array where the entries along the first dimension are the results from each member computed from `libnnpdf` (and the other dimensions are arbitrary). `Stats` has methods that appropriately collapse along the first axis.
-For example `central_value` computes the mean along the first axis for Monte Carlo PDFs and yields the first member for Hesssian PDFs.
+For example, `central_value` computes the mean along the first axis for Monte Carlo PDFs and yields the first member for Hesssian PDFs.